Free SSL Certificate Plugin for WordPress

 Automatic

-100% automated for websites with cPanel.
-Our team will implement the one-time setup for non-cPanel websites.
+Automated by default for websites with cPanel.
+Our team will implement the Automated SSL installation setup for non-cPanel websites.

 SSL Renewal [?]